-Last week I gave you this specimen from the Irish Room of the Dead Zoo to try your hand at identifying:
+Last week I gave you this skull to identify from the collections of the Dead Zoo in Dublin :

 I also included the label, since it offers an interesting taxonomic twist.

 If there’s one principle that I hope I’ve managed to convey over the last eight and half years of doing the Friday mystery object, is that you should never fully trust the label.

 For starters, the number NMINH:2006.12.1698 could be misleading, as it reflects the year the specimen was catalogued rather than the year it was acquired.
 To explain, the NMI uses a very sensible numbering system that starts with the collection (NMINH = National Museum of Ireland Natural History) the year of registration (usually the year of acquisition) which allows you to know which register to look in, followed by the lot number (a sequential number reflecting how many acquisitions have come in that year), followed by the individual object number (the sequential number of that individual item in a particular lot).
 This system can have additional numbers added if necessary, such as if a piece of an individual object is removed for sampling.

 However, some older objects were not registered when they entered the collection and as such they get a number that reflects the year they were documented rather than the year they were acquired.
 In this case the specimen was registered in 2006, but purchased from an auction of the collections of van Lidth de Jeude who died in 1863, as Nigel (the Dead Zoo Keeper) helpfully pointed out in the comments.